xrdt/xrdt.github.io/_posts/2019-10-10-reflections-on-two-months-thoughtspot.md

 We have a lot of new features we are excited to launch, and I'm looking forward to seeing the attendees ooh and aah over our improvements.

+Update 10/11/19: One of the pain points is that we only have two people on recruiting.
+They are definitely overburdened with all the work required to get our new grads, interns, and regular full-time hires into the system.

+Update 10/15/19: HR is also understaffed, with four people total managing our global staff of 500 and still trying to catch up on writing formal policy.

 Questions about Thoughtspot or me or this post?
 Email me @ ipacifics@gmail.com (personal) or bianca.yang@thoughtspot.com (work).